 Proportion is the key to brilliance and beauty in a diamond.
 Proportion can vary wildly in any diamond shape.
 The better the cut, the more brilliant the diamond.
 Table size, overall depth, and crown angle are all indicators of proportion analysis, but there are other factors as well.
 Proportion analysis is a matter of evaluating all the aspects of a diamond cut, including proportion, polish, and symmetry.
 This sort of evaluation is best done with assistance from a trained professional as it can be somewhat complex.
 A graduate gemologist is the best professional to help you in your quest for the best diamond cut.

-At the end of the day, seeking a professional opinion from a graduate gemologist will serve anyone well who is searching for a diamond of excellent quality and "cut"!
-We specialize in making custom jewelry from raw materials or redesigning unused jewelry using our Restyle Design Services.
-Whether it's a birthday or anniversary gift our designers take you through the process step by step and create one of a kind pieces that last a lifetime.
+We specialize in making custom engagement rings using raw materials or by using your own heirloom to restyle.
+Whether you have a style in mind or need a bit of guidance, our designers take you through the process step by step and create one of a kind pieces that last a lifetime.

 I am not sure what I can say to accurately describe how great my experiences have been with Christopher Duquet and his staff.
 Initially, I went to them to get an engagement ring for my girlfriend at the time.
 The staff was super helpful in helping me select a design for the ring along with which stones to place in the settings.
 Due to how great the ring and the service was, my wife and I decided to purchase our wedding rings there also.
 They were again super helpful in creating a new design for a wedding rings for my wife based off a pictures in magazine that she liked.
 I initially went to Christopher Duquet due to the high ranking I found on google, and I was not disappointed.
 If I could, I would rate them higher than 5 stars. – Karson L.